paberr/wasmworker/README.md

 ### Outsourcing tasks
 The library offers three ways of outsourcing function calls onto concurrent workers:
 1. `WebWorker`: a single worker, to which tasks can be queued to.
-2. `WorkerPool`: a pool of multiple workers, to which tasks are distributed.
+2. `WebWorkerPool`: a pool of multiple workers, to which tasks are distributed.
 3. `par_map`: an extension to regular iterators, which allows to execute a function on every element of the iterator in parallel using the default worker pool.

 All approaches require the functions that should be executed to be annotated with the `#[webworker_fn]` macro.